guru245/vim-studio/README.md

 ## Usage

 This section describes mapping keys for Vim studio.
 Note that normal Vim commands and other detailed configurations of [.vimrc](.vimrc) are not explained.
-If you are not used to the Vim commands or [.vimrc](.vimrc), check out [Vim help](http://vimdoc.sourceforge.net/htmldoc/help.html) or [Vim options](http://vimdoc.sourceforge.net/htmldoc/options.html).
+If you are not familiar with the Vim commands or [.vimrc](.vimrc), check out [Vim help](http://vimdoc.sourceforge.net/htmldoc/help.html) or [Vim options](http://vimdoc.sourceforge.net/htmldoc/options.html).

 * F1: Show a man page for the keyword under the cursor.
 * F2: Save the current file